How To Start A Nonprofit In Illinois

 How Much Does It Cost to Incorporate an Illinois Nonprofit?

-Illinois charges $52 for the Secretary of State’s routine filing time (around 30 days), but you can also pay an extra $25 for expedited, 24 hour service, and the state will charge an additional processing fee if you pay with a credit card.
+Illinois charges $50 for the Secretary of State’s routine filing time (around 10 days), plus a payment processing fee of up to $4.
+You can also pay an extra $25 for expedited, 24-hour service.

 How Long Does It Take to Start an Illinois Nonprofit?

-Standard processing for an Illinois nonprofit is around one month.
-If you file online or in person and pay a $25 expedite fee, however, you can get your articles of incorporation processed in one business day.
+Standard processing for an Illinois nonprofit is around 10 days.
+If you file online or in-person and pay a $25 expedite fee, however, you can get your articles of incorporation processed in one business day.

 Does an Illinois Nonprofit Need a Registered Agent?